 The biggest attribute of the Continental is how tough it is.
 The rubber is strong and maintains its flexibility and integrity under a wide range of temperatures.
 The connectors themselves are also built tough and they are joined tightly to the hose, minimizing the possibility of a leak.

 The fifty-foot length is on the long side, so this hose is well-suited to working away from the air source.

 Flexzilla Air Hose – Best Value

-As the name implies, the Flexzilla is a quite flexible hose.
-It uses standard 3/8 inch connectors and it is built to resist abrasion, light cuts, and other obstacles.
 The hose is rated for -40 degrees Fahrenheit up to 140 degrees.
 Flexzilla stays flexible throughout the whole temperature range.
+Maximum working pressure: 300PSI.

 The Flexzilla’s most striking performance aspect is how well it keeps its shape.
 It doesn’t move around or twist, even when you turn the pressure on, and that’s a big relief with 50 feet of hose to manage.
 As with the Continental, that is probably more length and PSI than most users will ever need.

 - EXTREMELY FLEXIBLE - All weather flexibility (-40 Degree to 150 Degree F Ambient)

 - EXTREMELY DURABLE - Abrasion resistant outer cover and crush resistant aircraft aluminum fittings with bend restrictor